qiime2/docs/source/tutorials/pd-mice.rst

 Current best practices suggest the use of rarefaction, a normalizational via sub sampling without replacement.
 Rarefaction occurs in two steps.
 First, samples which are below the rarefaction depth are filtered out of the feature table.
 Then, all remaining samples are subsampled without replacement to get to the sequencing depth.
 It’s both important and sometimes challenging to select a rarefaction depth for diversity analyses.
 Several strategies exist to figure out the right rarefaction depth, but alpha rarefaction is a data-driven way to approach the problem.

 We’ll use ``qiime diversity alpha-rarefaction`` to subsample the ASV table at different depths (between ``--p-min-depth`` and ``--p-max-depth``) and calculate the alpha diversity using one or more metrics (``--p-metrics``).
-When we checked the feature table,  we found that the sample with the fewest sequences in the deblurred table has 85 sequences and that the sample with the most has 3008.
+When we checked the feature table,  we found that the sample with the fewest sequences in the deblurred table has 85 sequences and that the sample with the most has 4996 sequences.
 We want to set a maximum depth close to the maximum number of sequences.
-We also know that if we look at a sequencing depth around 2500 sequences per sample, we’ll be looking at information from about 22 samples.
+We also know that if we look at a sequencing depth around 4250 sequences per sample, we’ll be looking at information from  22 samples.
 So, let’s set this as our maximum sequencing depth.

 At each sampling depth, 10 rarified tables are usually calculated to provide an error estimate, although this can be adjusted using the ``--p-iterations`` parameter.
 We can check and see if there is a relationship between the alpha diversity and metadata by passing the metadata file into the ``--m-metadata-file`` parameter.